 Coulter, Mrs. Marisa

 A mysterious, mesmeric woman who arrives at Jordan College and takes a particular liking to Lyra.
 As a member of high society, Mrs. Marisa Coulter has connections with the Magisterium, the General Oblation Board, and the Royal Arctic Institute.
 Her daemon is a golden-haired monkey.
+[Episode 2 spoilers] Coulter is secretly the head of the Oblation Board, which was launched by The Magisterium in their pursuit to learn more about Dust.

 The physical manifestation of a human’s soul in Lyra’s world.
 A daemon exists outside of their human’s body as a talking animal.
 During a person’s childhood, their daemon constantly shape-shifts into other animals as it sees fit.
 With puberty, the daemon will eventually settle into a single form that reflects the person’s true nature.
 Daemons are extensions of their humans.
 Should a human and their daemon stray too far from each other, both will suffer tremendous mental and emotional anguish.
 If a daemon suffers trauma, their human will feel it as well.
 To see a person without a daemon is like seeing someone walking around with a severed head.
 It is unheard of in society for one person to touch another person’s body.
 Killing a daemon kills the human and vice versa.
 Upon its death, a daemon turns into Dust particles and disappear.